Intake of Sugar

 How does sugar limit your fitness potential:

-The simple sugar fructose is today found in many drinks such as sodas.
-This sugar can increase food-intake behavior more than glucose, for example, which is commonly found in starchy foods.
 According to a Yale study, glucose can influence brain activity in a way that discourages food-seeking behavior.
 Fructose, conversely, does nothing to dissuade this.
 Over the long run, consistent fructose intake can lead to overeating

 Our gym in San Diego, also uncovered via reports from animal study findings that our bodies develop leptin resistance when we take too much fructose.
 This important hormone plays vital roles in terms of the:

 This “high” can be so addictive that sugar has often been mentioned in the same breath as drugs like cocaine.
 With it hard to let go, sugar can send you down a slippery slope of weight gain that can be hard to break free from.
+Moreover, sugar can mess up your mind.
+Some studies have in fact found a strong correlation between high sugar consumption and the following:

 Moreover, regular consumption of excess sugar can result in sugar crashes.
 These can sap your energy and kill your motivation to do anything, including working out.
 You’ll find it harder to get out of bed in the morning for a quick session with your personal trainer.
 Self-worth, self-esteem, and your entire belief in yourself can also waver and knock you off your game.